Donald Jason Flamm: Sale of WMCA

+Personal life

 Donald Flamm was very prominent in Jewish circles.
-He was an Honorary Life Member of the National Commission of the Anti-Defamation League, and endowed the Donald Flamm chair of communications of the ADL.
+He was an Honorary Life Member of the National Commission of the Anti-Defamation League (ADL), and endowed the Donald Flamm chair of communications of the ADL.
 In 1939, he was involved in a controversy with radio priest Father Coughlin after Flamm took Coughlin's anti-semitic broadcasts off WMCA.

-Flamm retired to Palm Beach, Florida, where he died 15 February 1998.
+Flamm retired to Palm Beach, Florida, where he died on February 15, 1998.